-Criminal defense attorney Robert G. Stahl represented lead defendant Kevin Kjonaas post-trial and in his/her appeal before the U.S. Court of Appeals for the Third Circuit.
+Criminal defense attorney Robert G. Stahl represented the lead defendant post-trial and in their appeal before the U.S. Court of Appeals for the Third Circuit.

-In oral argument before the appeals panel in 2008 Stahl acknowledged that the SHAC7 defendants had operated a website with news and information about animal rights action, but stressed that the website did not encourage web visitors to undertake violence or any other actions against the Huntington facilities or its principals or employees.
+In oral argument before the appeals panel in 2008 Stahl acknowledged that the SHAC7 defendants had operated a website with news and information about animal rights action, but stressed that the website did not encourage web visitors to undertake violence or any other actions against the Huntington facilities, its principals, or its employees.

-The Government however stressed that the convicted defendants had posted home addresses; names of Huntington employees, and other data that was designed to terrorize those individuals and organizations that worked for or dealt with the Huntington company.
+The Government stressed, however, that the convicted defendants had posted home addresses, names of Huntington employees, and other data that was designed to terrorize those individuals and organizations that worked for or dealt with the Huntington company.

-When attorney Stahl was asked by a Third Circuit judge if the SHAC7's intent was to create fear with the information it posted on its website Stahl said there was no evidence.
-There were no demonstrations at schools or activist approaches to a child.
+When attorney Stahl was asked by a Third Circuit judge if the SHAC7's intent was to create fear with the information it posted on its website, he responded that there was no evidence; there were no demonstrations at schools or activist approaches to a child.

 The defendants' convictions were upheld in October 2009.